LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/installation.rst

 Installation
 ^^^^^^^^^^^^

-To install CYMDISTPy, proceed as follows:
+To install CYMDISTToFMU, proceed as follows:

 1. Download the installation file from the :doc:`download` page.